A martingale concept for non-monotone information in a jump process framework: Examples

-with terminal condition $X^{\mathcal{F}}_T=0$, cf.~M{\o}ller (1993, equation (2.17)).
-The integrand $G_I(t,e)$ is a key figure in life insurance risk management, known as the 'sum at risk'.
-Equation \eqref{ThieleBSDE} can be interpreted as a backward stochastic differential equation (BSDE) with solution $(X^{\mathcal{F}},(G_I)_I)$, see Djehiche \& L\"{o}fdahl (2016) for Markovian models and Christiansen \& Djehiche (2019) for non-Markovian models.
+according to Remark \ref{RemarkIntuitRepresG}), is a key figure in life insurance risk management, known as the sum at risk.
+Equation \eqref{ThieleBSDE} can be interpreted as a backward stochastic differential equation (BSDE) with solution $(X^{\mathcal{F}},(F_I)_I)$, see Djehiche \& L\"{o}fdahl (2016) for Markovian models and Christiansen \& Djehiche (2020) for non-Markovian models.
+The BSDE \eqref{ThieleBSDE} is in particular relevant if the life insurance payments $a$ and $\alpha$ depend on the current policy value such that the insurance cash flow $A$ is only implicitly defined.